Latebrix/Arcent/README.md

 ## 🧪 Testing and Sponsorship

 <p align="center">
   <font size="5">This project is tested with BrowserStack.
-This project is also sponsored by BrowserStack</font>
+This project's testing is also sponsored by BrowserStack</font>
   <br />
   <br />
   <a href="https://www.browserstack.com/">